apache/spark/docs/apache-airflow/installation.rst

 .. note::

     Airflow is also distributed as a Docker image (OCI Image).
-For more information, see: :ref:`docker_image`
+Consider using it to guarantee that software will always run the same no matter where it is deployed.
+For more information, see: :doc:`docker-stack:index`.

 Prerequisites
 '''''''''''''